drcandacemakedamoore/cleanX/README.md

 - setting up a virtual environment is desirable, but not absolutely neccesary

 - activate  the environment
+### Anaconda Installation
+-use command for conda as below
+        conda install -c doctormakeda -c conda-forge cleanx

+You need to specify both channels because there are some cleanX dependencies that exist in both Anaconda main channel and in conda-forge

+### pip installation
 - use pip as below

         pip install cleanX